moovatom/moovatom-api-ruby-library/README.md

 end
 ```

 The initialize method yields _itself_ giving the block access to the internal state of your new MoovEngine object.
-Because the hash arguments are processed first you can combine both techniques for maximum flexibility:
+Because the hash arguments are processed first you can also combine both techniques for maximum flexibility:

 ```ruby
 me = MoovAtom::MoovEngine.new(uuid: '123', username: 'USERNAME', userkey: 123456789) do |me|